5 Tips for Driving Safely Around Motorcycles

 To avoid distracted driving, you should turn cellphone off, adjust your vehicle’s features before you start driving and limit your conversation with passengers in your vehicle.
 Additionally, you should always be well-rested before driving and never drive under the influence of drugs or alcohol.

-At Lynch Law Firm, we understand the difficulties accident victims endure after suffering an injury caused by another’s negligence.
+At Lynch Law Firm, PC, we understand the difficulties accident victims endure after suffering an injury caused by another’s negligence.
 We are dedicated to helping you obtain the justice and compensation you deserve after being injured in an accident.

 Our New Jersey personal injury lawyers have helped numerous motorcycle accident victims file claims to help them recover compensation for medical treatment, lost wages, and pain and suffering.
 We can discuss your legal options to recover from the at-fault party during a free, no obligation consultation.